wendiiwong/portfolio/_posts/2020-02-20-How-cpp-compiler-works.md

 }
 {% endhighlight %}

-When we compile the code, noticed that we get an compilation error C3861 telling that _'Add' identifier not found_, because _`Main.cpp`_ has no idea what _`Add`_ is.
+When we compile the code, noticed that we get an compilation error C3861 telling that _'Add' identifier not found_, of course, because _`Main.cpp`_ has no idea what _`Add`_ is.
 ![]({{ site.baseurl }}/images/20200220_how_compiler_works/05.PNG)

-One of the way to fix this is to simply copy the function signature into _`Main.cpp`_, to tell the compiler that _`Add`_ is a function received two int parameters and return an int value.
+One of the way to fix this is to simply copy the function signature into _`Main.cpp`_, to tell the compiler that _`Add`_ is a function receives two int parameters and returns an int value.

 {% highlight cpp %}
 #include <iostream>

 int Add(int num1, int num2);    // <---- Add function signature
 int main(int argc, char* argv[]) {
     std::cout << Add(1, 2) << std::endl;
     return 0;